bakpakin/Fennel/style.md

 repl for interactive development, but your program should never use that global except in order to preserve state during reloads.
 Avoid the `global` special form, preferring table access on `_G` instead.

-Since modules are tables, their contents can be changed.
-Avoid this temptation, except in the case of reloading the entire module.

 If you have more than a few files of code, place your module files in a `src/` directory.
 If you have scripts meant to be launched from a shell,